Haggerston railway station: Early history (1867-1923)

 In 1916 the two westerly lines were electrified for Broad Street to Richmond services and the two sets of running lines were known as No. 2 Electrics (west side of viaduct) and No 1 Steam (east side of the viaduct).
 The electric services did not call at Haggerston as there was no fourth platform provided.

 Services

 It was initially served by local services from Broad Street to Poplar (East India Road) on the City Extension of the North London Railway.
 Later Great Northern Railway services to New Barnet, Alexandra Palace, High Barnet and Gordon Hill called during the peak hours.
 Between 1870 and 1890 some Poplar trains were extended to/from Blackwall.

 London Midland & Scottish Railway (1923-1940)

-Following the Railways Act 1921, also known as the grouping act, operation of the station fall under the control of the London Midland & Scottish Railway.
+Following the Railways Act 1921, also known as the grouping act, operation of the station fell under the control of the London Midland & Scottish Railway.

 Sunday services to Poplar were withdrawn on 29 January 1940.
 Following that, services were withdrawn on 6 May 1940 as an economy measure during World War II and the following October the station building was badly damaged by enemy bombs.
 The signal box was damaged by a further raid in April 1941 and was not replaced.